-Plant-based and filling, ethical and fresh, vegan eats excite the tastebuds and look after our planet.
-Brisbane’s vegan scene has recently picked up the pace, and with that, has sprouted an array of restaurants, cafes and bars dedicated to veganism or, committed to having vegan options on their menu that aren't just a salad.
+Plant-based and filling, ethical and fresh, veggie eats excite the tastebuds and look after our planet.
+Brisbane’s vegan and vegetarian scene has recently picked up the pace, with an array of restaurants, cafes and bars dedicated to veganism or, committed to having vegetarian options on their menu that aren't just a sad salad.

-Have your food and forget the guilt.
-Here’s where to find the best vegan-friendly restaurants in Brisbane.
+Here’s where to find the best vegan and vegetarian-friendly restaurants in Brisbane.

 You Came Again

 There isn’t much better than tapas.
 You get to nibble away at lots of different little dishes, usually with a drink in hand and a bunch of mates.
-Live the tapas experience fuelled by a whole lot of plant power at You Came Again, Brisbane’s own (and first) vegan tapas bar.
-Trust us, you’ll be screaming for more of their mushroom and walnut pate, glazed eggplant and the meetballs.
-Do yourself a favour and be sure to sample the cocktail menu.
+Live the tapas experience fuelled by a whole lot of plant power at You Came Again, Brisbane’s first vegan tapas bar.
+Trust us, you’ll be screaming for more of their mushroom and walnut pate, pesto-stuffed mushrooms and the meetballs with romesco sauce and garlic chips.
+Do yourself a favour and be sure to sample the cocktail menu as well.

-Fish Lane has established itself as a bit of a Brisbane foodie hot spot and it’s here that you will find Grassfed, a vegan burger joint dedicated to sustainable and local ingredients.
+Fish Lane has established itself as a bit of a Brisbane foodie hot spot and it’s here that you will find Grassfed, a vegan burger joint dedicated to sustainable and local ingredients with a list of classics and regularly changing specials.
 These guys are the kings of turning something obviously non-vegan into a wondrously tasty alternative.
 Throw in some onion rings and top it off with a co-yo ice cream sundae and you’ll need someone to roll you home.